 Bus accidents can be particularly severe.
 The size of the vehicle and the number of people who rely on drivers to be predictable and safe mean that, when something goes wrong, the damages are high.
-If you weren’t at fault in your accident, the bus accident lawyers in Tucker from John Foy & Associates can help you get compensation.
+If you weren’t at fault in your accident, the personal injury lawyers in Tucker from John Foy & Associates can help you get compensation.

 Bus accidents aren’t quite as clear-cut as other motor vehicle accidents.
 There are lots of moving parts—quite literally—and any negligence on the part of anyone involved could cause a crash.
 For your claim, your attorney may need to do extra investigation to find out who was at fault, and in certain cases, there may even be multiple liable parties.